BWeng20/jSVG/README.md

 Most complex stuff may not work. "css" is supported to some degree. "markers" or the complex filters are not supported.

+I will not give here a complete list of features that are supported or not.
+After each SVG-conference the list would be outdated (these guys have fun!).
+If something doesn't work, please use the functions of your SVG-editor to simplify your drawings.

 #### Filters

 Usages of pixel-based filters are in any case a bad idea, because they are silly expensive to compute.